Jaymon/pyt/README.md

 ### Things to be aware of

-#### pyt uses Python's [PEP 8](http://www.python.org/dev/peps/pep-0008/) style conventions
+#### pyt uses Python's PEP 8 style conventions

-`pyt` uses PEP 8 to decide what is the module and class, so, given input like this:
+`pyt` uses [PEP 8](http://www.python.org/dev/peps/pep-0008/) to decide what is the module and class, so, given input like this:

     $ pyt foo.bar.Baz.che

 `pyt` will consider `foo.bar` to be modules, `Baz` to be a class because it starts with a capital letter, and `che` to be a method since it comes after a class.

+#### pyt turns on buffering and failfast by default

+This is the opposite of Python's normal unittest behavior, you can turn them off with `--no-buffer` and `--no-failfast` flags, respectively.

+The `--debug` flag is really handy, it will print out each test that pyt runs and how long it took to run it, and how many tests it will run in total.

+#### See all flags

+To see everything pyt can do

+    $ pyt --help

 #### Vague input can cause pyt to run more tests than you expect